-We found no direct evidence on benefits or harms of screening children and adolescents for excess weight.
-However, lifestyle-based weight management interventions with 26 or more hours of intervention contact generally increased weight reduction with no apparent harms, and some cardiometabolic measures were improved with 52 or more hours of contact.
-Less-intensive programs are unlikely to improve weight status, except perhaps for children who are overweight but do not yet have obesity.
+We found no direct evidence on benefits or harms of screening for excess weight in children and adolescents.
+However, lifestyle-based weight management interventions with 26 or more hours of intervention contact generally increased weight reduction with no apparent harms, and some cardiometabolic measures were improved with 52 or more contact hours.
+Less intensive programs are unlikely to improve weight status, except perhaps for children who are overweight but do not yet have obesity.
 The clinical significance of the small benefits seen with the use of metformin and orlistat is unclear.
 The degree to which changes in excess weight are maintained in the long term, particularly into adulthood, are unknown.